acadet/lyft-city-guide/README.md

 * Adapters
 * Components: custom UI components.
 Here, includes a custom slider and rating bar.
 * Events: used by the different event buses.
 * No Fragment.
-Use Scoop from Lyft instead.
+Using Scoop from Lyft instead.

 ### Model